operator-framework/operator-sdk/website/content/en/docs/kubebuilder/advanced-topics.md

 ### Metrics

-> **// TODO:** Update the [metrics doc](https://github.com/operator-framework/operator-sdk/blob/master/website/content/en/docs/golang/metrics/operator-sdk-monitoring.md) since it doesn't match the default scaffolded by kubebuilder anymore.

-To learn about how metrics work in the Operator SDK read the [metrics section][metrics_doc] of the user documentation.
+To learn about how metrics work in the Operator SDK read the [metrics section][metrics_doc] of the Kubebuilder documentation.

-#### Default Metrics exported with 3rd party resource

-> **// TODO:** Remove this section since we're no longer scaffolding main.go to use the SDK's `GenerateAndServeCRMetrics()` util in `pkg/kube-metrics`.

 ### Handle Cleanup on Deletion

-> **// TODO:** Update finalizer reconcile code for kubebuilder's default reconciler imports and variable names

 To implement complex deletion logic, you can add a finalizer to your Custom Resource.
 This will prevent your Custom Resource from being deleted until you remove the finalizer (ie, after your cleanup logic has successfully run).
 For more information, see the